wbt-solutions/openproject_dart_sdk/doc/QueriesApi.md

 final api_instance = QueriesApi();
-final id = 56; // int | Id of the project the default query is requested for final filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
+final id = 56; // int | Id of the project the default query is requested for final filters = filters_example; // String | JSON specifying filter conditions.
 The filters provided as parameters are not applied to the query but are instead used to override the query's persisted filters.
 All filters also accepted by the work packages endpoint are accepted. final offset = 56; // int | Page number inside the queries' result collection of work packages. final pageSize = 56; // int | Number of elements to display per page for the queries' result collection of work packages. final sortBy = sortBy_example; // String | JSON specifying sort criteria.
 The sort criteria is applied to the querie's result collection of work packages overriding the query's persisted sort criteria.